Search features

 David P. Tessmer Email Email More info More Info

 MUSI 184.
 PRIVATE FLUTE LESSON.
 This course consists of one full hour for two credits of individual instruction for the student who is interested in developing knowledge of flute literature; technique; tone quality and vibrato; fingerings; and embouchure.
-Semester course, two hours.
+Two hours.

 a section of the FLUTE LESSON (1 HR) course in Music - MUSI